Three Best Stock Simulators

 The best stock simulators allow the user to hone their investment techniques.
 Regardless of your level of proficiency with money management and making investments, dealing with the stock market is still always a bit of a gamble.
 Before the age of the internet, old-school traders, brokers, and certified public accountants (CPAs) used pen and paper for drawing charts and entering orders.
 (Back in the day when stock market orders were written on paper and then rushed from a brokerage firm’s order desk to the appropriate floor trader, appropriately named stock market “runners” were hired at least partially based on how fast they could run.)
-The difficulties with the traditional paper trading were endless, posing a variety of hazards that included being unable to read whatever someone scribbled or, at the end of the day, being unable to find all the scraps of paper that document the day’s trading.
+The difficulties with the traditional paper trading were endless, posing a variety of hazards that included being unable to read whatever someone scribbled or, at the end of the day, being unable to find all the scraps of paper that documented the day’s trading.

 There is no one stock market simulator that we would point to and declare as “THE best”, for all users in all situations.
 However, the three examined below are, at the very least, “among the best”, and have consistently received high marks from both users and reviewers.
 We urge you to examine them in more depth, and from the perspective of your own specific needs and wants in regard to such a program.

 A good, solid stock market simulator serves as an excellent practice tool for making actual investments and trying out various trading strategies.
 Additionally, it offers the opportunity to learn and master finance and investing basics, such as factoring in commissions and fees, shorting stocks, and utilizing popular analytical tools such as financial ratios like price/earnings and debt/equity.
-Simulation trading can also make it easier to perceive how the larger economic picture and business-related news affect markets and cause price movements in stocks.
+Simulation trading can also make it easier to perceive how the larger economic picture and business-related news affect markets and causes price movements in stocks.

 Investopedia is a staple source of information within the financial community and is known for offering an extensive library of articles and information about trading and investing.
 However, you may be surprised to learn that the website also has its own stock simulator game.
 At the outset of using this investing tool, this simulator prompts you to indicate your level of proficiency as an investor, and then sets up an entire account for you based on your beginner, intermediate, or advanced status.
 The stock simulator game stakes you with $100,000 in virtual cash, making it easy to test your trading skills and prowess, and even compete with thousands of other traders, all without actually risking any of your own investment capital.